nixbuild/nix-quick-install-action/README.md

 # Nix Quick Install Action

-This GitHub Action installs [Nix](https://nixos.org/nix/) in single-user mode.
+This GitHub Action installs [Nix](https://nixos.org/nix/) in single-user mode, and takes about two seconds to run.

+There are inputs for selecting which Nix version to use, and to specify `nix.conf` contents.
+The Nix installation is deterministic &ndash; for a given release of this action the resulting Nix setup will always be identical, no matter when you run the action.

 ## Description

-To make the action as quick as possible, the installation is minimal: no nix-daemon, no nix channels and no `NIX_PATH`.
+To make this action as quick as possible, the installation is minimal: no nix-daemon, no nix channels and no `NIX_PATH`.
 The nix store (`/nix/store`) is owned by the unprivileged runner user.
-The action has inputs for selecting which Nix version to use, and to specify `nix.conf` contents.

 The action provides you with a fully working Nix setup, but since no `NIX_PATH` or channels are setup you need to handle this on your own.
 Nix Flakes is great